danielrspereira/Monitor-Internet-Speed/README.md

        3.2.1 - Function record_dsl_speed

        This function measures the download and the upload speeds and saves the result to the Excel file "result_dsl.xlsx".

+       3.3 - FILE main

+       This file calls the classes Dsl and Excel and runs the function record_dsl_speed every 180 seconds.

+ 4) IMPROVEMENTS

+  - Insert statiscal analyses in the result file

+ 5) CONCLUSION

+ The method turned out to be quite reliable and useful to check instant and average speed.